y66y/y66y.github.io/_pages/about.md

 <!--I earned my **MPhil** degree from the **School of Electrical Science and Automation**, **Beihang University**, Beijing, China, and my **Bachelor's** degree from the **School of Electrical Science and Automation**, **Ocean University of China**, Qingdao, China.-->

 ## Research Interests
+- **Sequential Analysis in an Unsupervised Manner**:
--- *Unsupervised Learning of Sequential Data*: Exploring the segmentation of human motion sequences through temporal learning of neighboring frames.
-Additionally, conducting analysis on wireless channel knowledge collected via trajectory data, with a focus on visualizing the data collection trajectories.
+  Exploring the segmentation of human motion sequences through temporal learning of neighboring frames.
+Additionally, analyzing wireless channel knowledge collected via trajectory data, with a focus on visualizing data collection trajectories.

+- **Wireless Indoor Localization**:
--- *Trajectory Estimation*: Developing techniques for recovering data collection trajectories through RSS, CSI, AoA, and ToA measurements, to construct radio maps for enabling indoor localization of mobile users and outdoor localization of vehicles.
+  Developing techniques for recovering data collection trajectories through RSS, CSI, AoA, and ToA measurements, with the goal of constructing radio maps to enable indoor localization of mobile users.

+- **Wireless Vehicle Trajectory Tracking**:
+  Developing techniques for recovering data collection trajectories through CSI measurements from 5G MIMO base stations, in order to recover vehicle trajectories and construct radio maps for real-time vehicle tracking.

+- **High-Dimensional Data Clustering**:
--- *Data Clustering*: Investigating the neighbor relationships within data, constructing similarity matrices, and analyzing their block-diagonal properties to enhance clustering algorithms.
+  Investigating the neighbor relationships within data, constructing similarity matrices, and analyzing their block-diagonal properties to enhance clustering algorithms.